baines/insobot/README.md

 # insobot
 Module based IRC bot written in C with markov chains and stuff.

+## Documentation
+Refer to https://insobot.com for the most up-to-date list of commands.
+This site is auto-generated from each module's source code using the `ibdox` program in utils/

+There's also some older info if you scroll down.

+Some of the !things will be "aliases" specific to certain channels not listed above.
+Use !lsa and !lsga to view them.

 ## Running it
 To run your own insobot instance, see [this quickstart guide](https://github.com/baines/insobot/wiki/quickstart) , other pages in [the wiki](https://github.com/baines/insobot/wiki), and the